Girl Scouts go ‘beyond bars’ at Orleans Parish jail

-NEW ORLEANS (WGNO) — After a long season of cookie sales, the Girl Scouts of Louisiana East brought joy to mothers incarcerated at the Orleans Parish Justice Center.
+NEW ORLEANS (WGNO) — After a long season of cookie sales, the Girl Scouts of Louisiana East brought joy to mothers who are incarcerated at the Orleans Parish Justice Center.

-On Saturday (May 20th), Orleans Parish Sheriff Susan Hutson, in partnership with Girl Scouts Louisiana East, held the annual Girl Scouts Beyond Bars (GSBB) Program, as a way to keep female inmates connected and engaged with their children.
+On Saturday, May 20, Orleans Parish Sheriff Susan Hutson, in partnership with the Girl Scouts of Louisiana East, held the annual Girl Scouts Beyond Bars (GSBB) Program, as a way to keep female inmates connected and engaged with their children.

-Mothers were able to spend quality time with family during a luncheon, coloring activities and plenty of hugs.
+Mothers were able to spend quality time with their families during a luncheon.

 Take a look at these families coming together: